peterhoward42/swim/README.md

 # umli - UML Interaction (diagram)

-This repository contains code that auto-generates a UML interaction diagram from a simple text script.
+This repository contains code that auto-generates a UML interaction diagram from a very simple text script.

-It is intended to create a fast and iterative thinking and creation process for for the people creating them.
+It is intended to create a fast and iterative thinking and creation process for the people creating them.

 For example making this diagram:

 <https://www.tutorialspoint.com/uml/images/uml_sequence_diagram.jpg>

-From this script:
+The script is written in a Domain-Specific-Language (DSL) like this:

     life A  SL App
     life B  Core Permissions API